jzelenjak/SoftwareEngineeringMethods/microservices/hiring-procedure/docs/Recommendation-document.md

 `HoursSpentStrategy`: prioritize the candidate TA’s that _have the most logged hours as a TA **in the previous editions of a certain course**_.

-## Recommender class
+## StrategyFactory class

-We have created a class `Recommender` that has an object of type `RecommendationStrategy` as a private field.
-It takes the implementation of that interface as a parameter of the constructor, enabling `RecommendationController` to create a `Recommender` with the desired implementation of `RecommendationStrategy`.
+We have created a class `StrategyFactory` that creates an object of type `RecommendationStrategy` based on the desired type of strategy.

 ## Asynchronous communication with other microservices